newville/microprobe_docs/doc/commands.rst

 mirror stripes) and also do an automated search-and-optimization of the beam intensity.

-.. module:: energy
+.. module:: escan_macros.energy

-   :synopsis: commands for moving energy
+   :synopsis: commands  moving energy

 .. autofunction:: move_energy

 .. autofunction:: move_to_edge

-.. autofunction:: mirror_stripe
+.. autofunction:: dhmirror_stripe

 .. autofunction:: bpm_foil